Inflectra/spira-documentation/docs/Spira-User-Manual/Portfolio-Strategic-Outcomes.md

 - **Delete**: deletes the current strategic outcome

 ### Info bar
-The info bar shows the following information for the strategic outcome: name, icon, ID, type, and status
+The info bar shows the following information for the strategic outcome: name, icon, ID, type, status, and progress mini chart

+### Progress
+Strategic outcomes display an automatic progress bar calculated from their linked program capabilities.
+The progress percentage represents the proportion of linked capabilities that have reached a closed status (Done or Rejected) out of all non-deleted linked capabilities.

+Progress updates in real time as capability statuses change.
+The progress value is visible as a column on the [strategic outcome list page](#strategic-outcome-list) and as a mini chart in the info bar on the details page.

 ### Overview
 The Overview tab is divided into a number of different sections.
 Each of these can be collapsed or expanded by clicking on the title of that section.
 Each section displays fields of a similar type.
 For instance, all fields regarding dates are grouped together in the "Dates and Times" area.